'One Must Respect The Game': French Open Bans Serena Williams' Catsuit

 "I think that sometimes we've gone too far," Giudicelli said, according to The Associated Press.

-He specifically mentioned Williams' outfit and declared, "It will no longer be accepted.
+He specifically mentioned Williams' outfit and declared: "It will no longer be accepted.
 One must respect the game and the place."

 He said the French Open's dress code would not be so strict as the one at Wimbledon, which requires players to dress almost entirely in white.
 "White does not include off white or cream," the English tournament clarifies, in case you had doubts.

-Williams, whom Forbes says is the top-earning female athlete in the world, has won the French Open three times.
+Williams, who Forbes says is the top-earning female athlete in the world, has won the French Open three times.